Aggregate-Intellect/sherpa/docs/How_To/Tutorials/document_reader.rst

 .. image:: imgs/pdf_reader.png
     :width: 800

-Finally, to view more detailed logs, you can set the log level to debug by changing the `LOG_LEVEL` environment variable to the `.env` file:
+Finally, to view more detailed logs, you can set the log level to debug by changing the `LOG_LEVEL` environment variable in the `.env` file:

 .. code-block:: bash